 Evidence of your funds

 Most applicants use bank statements as evidence of their money.
-Electronic bank statements are only acceptable if they contain all the required details and are stamped by the bank on every page.
+Electronic bank statements are only acceptable if they contain all the required details

 Your money must be held in a bank or financial institution, which is recognised by the UK government and must be in the form of cash funds, which are genuinely available to you.